Expander Decomposition with Almost Optimal Overhead: Expander Decomposition Algorithm

 This is the guiding principle of the whole algorithm: \begin{quote} \emph{We want one clustering step whose boundary cost is $\log(\text{\#clusters})\approx \log(|A|/a)$, while ensuring each cluster has mass $\approx a$, so that recursion only pays $\log a$.} \end{quote}

-\paragraph{Reality: different vertices have different good scales, so we ``vote'' over scales.} In general there is no single radius $\Delta^\star$ that satisfies \eqref{eq:perfect-scale} for all $x$.
+\paragraph*{Reality: different vertices have different good scales, so we ``vote'' over scales.} As in~\cite{bansal2024approximating}, the main difficulty is that, in general, there is no single radius $\Delta^\star$ that satisfies \eqref{eq:perfect-scale} for all $x$.
 Instead, \Cref{alg:ED} discretizes radii and masses into $L$ scales: for $0\le i \le L$ and $-1 \le j \le L$,

 where $\gamma=\exp(\sqrt{\log\log|A|})$ and $L=\left\lceil \log_{\gamma}\log|A|\right\rceil +1= O(\sqrt{\log\log|A|})$. \footnote{ These parameters are chosen to optimize the various tradeoffs that arise in the analysis later.}